bfontaine/rfc/README.md

 - `curl` or `wget` (it’ll try `$CURL`, `curl` and `wget`, in that order)
 - `less` or another pager

+## Customization

+You can choose which directory `rfc` will use by setting the `RFC_DIR` environment variable.
+The directory is automatically created if it doesn’t exist.

 ## Credits